 About the Recorder

-Julie was born and raised here in Crawford County, and has been a resident for over 50 years.
-She’s been employed with Crawford County for over 20 years.
-9 years under the Board of Commissioners, and 13 years in the Recorder’s Office.
+Julie was born and raised here in Crawford County and has been a resident for over 60 years.
+She’s been employed with Crawford County for over 24 years.
+She worked 9 years under the Board of Commissioners and for 15 years in the Recorder’s Office.

-Julie is committed to public service, justice for all, good government, and working hard for the citizens of Crawford County.
+Julie is committed to public service, justice for all, and good government.
+She sees her office as the people’s office.